 edicated to the emotional welfare of malekind™, my body of work serves as both lantern and ledger—an illuminated paper trail that ensure the arrival of father & son back to their truest expression.

-Woven within the layers, textures, and lines lies an ancient wisdom—the echoes of silent battles, inherited wounds, and untold resilience passed through generations, unseen and untranslated.
+Embedded in the layers, textures, and lines are remnants of ancient wisdom—the reverberations of silent battles, inherited wounds, and the quiet resilience carried through generations, unseen and unspoken.

 That is until now.

-As the eldest of five and the only son, I carried the weight of expectation early.
-The loss of my father, the scars of abuse, and the echoes of schoolyard cruelty shaped me, hardened me, made me question what it meant to be a man.
+am JuVan Langford, known artistically as JuVeee—a Cape Verdean-American Contemporary Abstract Expressionist Artist.
+The eldest of five children and the only son, I carried the weight of expectation early.
+The early death of my father, the scars of abuse, and the echoes of schoolyard cruelty shaped me, hardened me, made me question what it meant to be a man.

-I moved through the world wary of men, unsure if I could ever truly belong among them—an experience I didn’t realize so many others were facing, too.
+I moved through the world wary of men most of my life, unsure if I could ever truly belong among to them—an experience I’d soon discover I wasn’t battling alone.

 ut silence was never my inheritance.
 I actively pursued healing—through therapy, mentorship, leadership, spiritual exploration, and ultimately, art—my chosen vehicle of expression.